 Scheduling Instagram posts does not mean you simply set and forget.
 While Sked takes away the headache of having to manually post your content, it’s still important that you check in on your Instagram account to make sure your posts appear as you would like them to, engage with comments, etc. More on this after we share how you can schedule other kinds of Instagram content.

 Of course, Instagram isn’t just about posts on the feed.
-For best results and maximum optimization, you should be scheduling your Stories, Reels and IGTV content as well.
+For best results and maximum optimization, you should be scheduling your Stories and Reels content as well.
 Sked makes this simple.
 Let’s take a look.